Featured Teaching Artist

 Active in the San Francisco Chapter of NARAS (Grammys), Locals 6 & 1000 AFM (Traveling Musicians), Eulberg owns Owl Mountain Music, Inc., was the first guitar instructor on JamPlay.com, plus co-owner and teacher at dulcimercrossing.com.

 Executive Director & Founder

-DJ has seven recordings, the most recent being “1 in 8,” songs written during her year as a breast cancer patient, in collaboration wiht renowned guitarist Mimi Fox.
-This music accompanies their theatrical show of the same name, including personal stories froma patient’s perspective.
-A book of her music and original arrangements is planned for a 2019 release in celebration of her 40th year with the dulcimer.
+DJ has seven recordings, the most recent being a collaboration with renowned guitarist, Mimi Fox — “1 in 8,” songs written during her year as a breast cancer patient.
+This music accompanies their theatrical show of the same name, including personal stories from a patient’s perspective.
+Indian Summer, a book of her original music and arrangements was released in 2019, celebrating her 40th year with the dulcimer.